rajinder-yadav/micro_test/README.md

 ```

 ## KISS Principle
-Micro Test is a very small and lean unit test framework that is both easy and simple to use.
-The framework was intentionally kept simple, feel free to extend it as you see fit.
-There is no immediate plan to build it out further.
+Micro Test is a very small and lean unit test framework that is easy to learn and simple to setup.
+The framework has been intentionally kept simple, however I am aways open to feedback and suggestions for improvement here: [MicroTest Group on Gitter](https://gitter.im/devmentor-org/microtest)

 This project exists for those who need something minimal to get going with testing, without the headache of complexity!

 Here are the following steps you need to start testing with 'Micro Test'.